igorseabra4/HeavyModManager/README.md

-# NoCheese
+# HeavyModManager
-No Cheese! (working name) is a mod manager for GameCube and Wii games emulated on Dolphin, built with Heavy Iron Studios games in mind.
+HeavyModManager is a mod manager for GameCube and Wii games emulated on Dolphin, built with Heavy Iron Studios games in mind.